Dariusrussellkish/coexistence-via-chemical-interactions/README.md

   |       R        | 0.920  | 0.951  |
   | Fortan + DGEMM | 0.2120 | 0.3320 |

 From these results, we see that Matlab is a very efficient language for its ease of use, explaining its strong foothold in the scientific community.
-R consistenly performs poorly and was eliminated.
+These results are further backed by benchmarking hosted by Debian.[^debian] R consistenly performs poorly and was eliminated.
 Although Python with Numba compilation provides generally good performance while maintaining access to the general purpose programming features of Python, it is outperformed by the language Julia in matrix math tasks.
 Julia additionally has intrinsic profiling tools to easily improve code performance.
 A comparison of available libraries for Python and Julia showed that for the scope of this model, Julia contained equivalents of Python libraries that would commonly be used to improve non-math aspects of the model.

 While Python is a massively popular open source language with broad scope, this model inherently does not need to take advantage of many features present in Python.
 To optimize use of the model from a user standpoint, we identify useful feautures: serialization of variables to archive data for later use; configuration of input parameters from outside files; and visualization packages in the target language.
 These features can be achieved through the Serialization or JLD modules, JSON, and PyPlot modules in Julia respectively.
 Additionally, Julia is supported with Jupyter notebooks, allowing for equivalent usage in data analysis as Python.
 PyPlot is a wrapper of Python's PyPlot module, allowing equivalent usage.
 As the necessary features are present in both languages, Julia's impressive performance in the ciritcal sections drove out decision.
 Julia's syntax is a mix of Python and Matlab style syntax and is easy to pick up coming from eaither language.